Links to other pages in this course website:

 (Deadlines, Cooperation vs. Plagiarism, Class Attendance, Disability)

 Deadlines.
-All assignments (reading anlaysis, labs, and projects) must be turned via CollectIt, an hour before the start of class (10:00 am) on the date specified (usually Tuesdays for Readings and Projects, Thursdays for labs) Because solutions will be posted on the due date, no late reports can be accepted without prior permission, so turn in everything you were able to accomplish in the allocated time.
-This means if you have written something in pen and paper, it will need to be scanned.
+All assignments (reading anlaysis, labs, and projects) must be turned via the course web site by 9:00 on the date specified.
+Because solutions will be posted on the due date, no late reports can be accepted without prior permission, so turn in everything you were able to accomplish in the allocated time.
+It is fine to include scans of your hand-written work in your assignments, but you must include the figures created by your programs as needed to answer the questions in the labs.

 Helping vs Cheating: While we do revise the assignments each year, it is considered cheating to consult or copy worked assignments or solutions from any previous year.
 You are encouraged to discuss projects and homework with your fellow students, and even collaborate on the solution, but you may not copy or take credit for another person’s work and you must write your homework, lab or term reports independently.
 When you help each other, follow these guidelines: